-Much of the appeal of the Bali beaches Crete is that they’re sheltered from the gusty northerly meltemi wind, which means you can swim on days when conditions are too rough on other beaches.
+Much of the appeal of the Bali beaches is that they’re sheltered from the gusty northerly meltemi wind, which means you can swim on days when conditions are too rough on other beaches.

 It’s an ideal place for Crete holidays, whether you want to stick to Bali village or explore other places nearby.
 Which Bali beach in Crete is best?